Richard Allen Williams, M.D., FACC, FAHA, FACP

-Dr. Richard Allen Williams, President of the National Medical Association and Founder of the Association of Black Cardiologists, is a cum laude honors graduate of Harvard University.
+Dr. Richard Allen Williams, the Founder and President of the Minority Health Institute, 117th President of the National Medical Association and Founder of the Association of Black Cardiologists, is a cum laude honors graduate of Harvard University.
 He attended the State University of New York Downstate Medical Center where he received the M.D. degree.
 He later performed a Cardiology fellowship at Brigham and Women’s Hospital and Harvard Medical School.
 In 1972, he became Assistant Medical Director at the new Dr. Martin Luther King, Jr. Hospital where he secured a $3 million dollar grant to establish the King-Drew Sickle Cell Center, of which he became the Director.
 Later, he moved to the West Los Angeles VA Medical Center and became Chief of the Heart Station and Head of the Cardiology Department.
 At present he is Clinical Professor of Medicine at the UCLA School of Medicine (full Professor) and was the first African American to achieve that status in the UCLA Department of Medicine.
 He also received a Lifetime Achievement Award from Harvard Medical School.
 In addition, he was privileged to present a scientific paper at the Oxford Round Table.

 Dr. Williams is considered an international expert on hypertension, healthcare disparities, dyslipidemia, diabetes, obesity, heart failure, and sudden cardiac death.
 He was recently honored by the American Heart Association from which he received the prestigious LifeSaver Award.
 He has also received the Scroll of Merit and Distinguished Leadership Award from the National Medical Association, their highest honor.